bentsherman/nf-boost/README.md

 - `scan` operator for, well, scan operations

-- `then` and `thenMany` operators for defining custom operators in your pipeline
+- `then` operator for defining custom operators in your pipeline

 ## Getting Started